soupnasty/techheroes/README.md

 * `SECRET_KEY` - This is a secret string.
 It is used to encrypt and verify the authentication token on routes that require authentication.
 This is required.
 The app won't start without it.

-## Steps to get the api server running locally
+## Steps to get Docker setup
 1. Create a env folder with a dev.txt file in your local project directory
 2. Insert needed environment variables in dev.txt file: SECRET_KEY=anything, DEBUG=True
 3. Install docker, docker-compose and docker-machine
 4. Create a docker-machine `docker-machine create --driver "virtualbox" myBoxName`
 5. Start the machine `docker-machine start myBoxName`
 6. Allow docker-machine commands to be used in terminal `eval "$(docker-machine env myBoxName)"`
+7. Make sure the machine is running `docker-machine ls`
-7. Run `docker-compose build` to create the image
+8. Run `docker-compose build` to build the image
-8. Run `docker-compose up -d` to start all containers in the background
+3. Run 'docker-machine ip' to check the local server's ip

+## Steps to setup api server locally
-9. Run `docker-compose run web python manage.py migrate` to make initial migrations
+1. Run `docker-compose run web python manage.py migrate` to make initial migrations
+2. Run `docker-compose up` to start all containers

+# Run Tests
-10. Run `docker-compose run web py.test` to run tests
+`docker-compose run web py.test`
-11. Routes can be hit using your docker-machine's ip

 ## API Table of Contents